 This week, we’re sharing Ali Reda’s story with you.
 He began humbly, and has continued to operate that way.
-Ali is FOR people, and it shows in all he does.
+The following account of Ali’s life, written by the wonderful and talented Julie Eason, tells us all about how much Ali is FOR people, and how it shows in all he does.
 He didn’t start 2018 with a number in mind.
 The focus was all on quality of life, being with his family, and helping more people.

 Before I started in the car business, I was working at an industrial company.
 It was a small family-owned business, and I was there for 10 years.
 I was making $40-$45,000 a year and that was pretty much the max I was ever going to get.
 So I thought I would try something different and new.
 A friend of mine was working at a dealership, and at the time he was making maybe $60-$70,000.
 I thought, "Wow, I should try that!"
 The potential earnings really lured me in.
 I figured if my friend could make that much, so could I.